kenntcky/picoCTF/Reverse-Engineering/GDB-baby-step-4.md

    0x000000000040111b <+21>:    ret
 ```

-We see there the `imul` instruction or the multiply instruction were used.
+We can see there the `imul` instruction or the multiply instruction were used.

 ```
    0x0000000000401114 <+14>:    imul   $0x3269,%eax,%eax